The Onetopic Format is a course format that can be used as an alternative to the default topic format.

 If "No" is selected, a tab bar is displayed above the topic view.
 Like the left navigation bar and the navigation arrows at the bottom of a topic, this allows you to switch back and forth between sections.
 The tab bar can also be extended by a subordinate bar with subtopics.
 This allows you to arrange sections hierarchically.
+In the navigation bar, you can recognize subtopics by the fact that they are slightly indented to the right compared to the topics in the upper table bar.
 With the setting "Yes" the tab bar can be hidden.
 However, this makes navigation more difficult since you can only switch between sections by means of navigation arrows moving to the next or the previous topic or through the topic list under "Sections".

 1.3.
 Display of section 0

-- As tab - With this option the section 0 will be the first tab of the tab bar.
+- As tab - With this option, section 0 will be the first tab of the tab bar.

 1.4.
 Use description as summary